Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 Let’s get started!

-First Of All, Why Is Fan Remote Not Working?
+Why Is The Ceiling Fan Remote Not Working?

 If you’re looking for ways to reset your ceiling fan remote, odds are the remote has stopped working.
-That’s normal, and it happens to all ceiling fan owners at some point.
+Well, don’t despair!
+It doesn’t mean that your remote is toast.
+It could be an easy fix (fingers crossed).

 If resetting it doesn’t help, then here are a few additional questions you can use to troubleshoot the problem.